pslucas0212/dotNet7ForOpenShift/README.md

 You'll now see the new version of our applcation has been deployed to OCP
 ![Updated .Net App](/images/dot10.jpg)

 Go back to the OCP console and change to the Administrator view.
-We can see the new build config under the Workloads section, and the new Pod instance for our application
+We can see the new build config under the Workloads section, and the new Pod instance for our application.
 ![OCP Console Pods](/images/dot11.jpg)

 ### Conclusion